-No-Action Alternative - Direct and Indirect Effects
+No-Action - Direct and Indirect Effects

-This alternative would have no direct effects on deer and elk because no new activities would occur.
+Taking no-action would have no direct effects on deer and elk because no new activities would occur.
 Deer and elk will utilize a wide range of forest types for forage and cover.
 However, the current condition of young to mid-age, highly stocked, even aged stands is not considered optimal for deer and elk foraging needs.
-The No-Action Alternative would allow the young plantations to continue to grow thicker and denser allowing very little light to reach the forest floor.
+Taking no-action would allow the younger plantations to continue to grow thicker and denser allowing very little light to reach the forest floor.
 The lack of light would suppress the growth of forbs and browse that would be forage for deer and elk.
 With the absence of active management, forest succession would likely continue, resulting in the continued development of dense stands and ladder fuels which would increase the risk of stand-replacing wildfire.
-In addition, no roads would be closed or decommissioned, including unauthorized OHV routes.
 The impact of no action would be to reduce deer and elk production and population within the project area.
+In addition, the existing high levels of open-road density would remain with no action.

-Proposed Action Alternative - Direct and Indirect Effects
+Proposed Action - Direct and Indirect Effects

-In general, the overall effect of the North Clack Integrated Resource project would be beneficial for deer and elk.
+In general, the overall effect of the Zigzag Integrated Resource project would be beneficial for deer and elk.
 Inside thinning units, some early-seral habitats would be created.
 Where palatable indicator plants are present, forage areas would be created with gaps.
 The proposed thinning in units would allow more sunlight to reach the forest floor and would allow more grasses and forbs to grow which would result in increased forage for deer and elk.
 The method of leaving skips and gaps as part of the thinning prescription would create forage openings and cover opportunities scattered across the thinning units.
-The project would treat 255 acres with regeneration harvest creating new early-seral habitat.
-These acres were selected for this treatment because of the south facing aspect and/or the presence of beneficial plant indicator species which greatly increases the chances of increasing the quantity and quality of forage within the project area.
-The project also includes 391 acres of prescribed underburning of harvested stands and a two acre prescribed burn in a meadow to also increase the quantity and quality of forage in the project area.
-The increase in forage opportunities is especially important in Summer Range where forage in late summer and fall is critical to deer and elk winter survival (Cook 2013).
-The increase in forage opportunities is also especially important in Winter Range where forage can be limiting and generally of low quality.
+The project would treat 13 acres with regeneration harvest creating new early-seral habitat.
+The increase in forage opportunities is especially important in summer range where forage in late summer and fall is critical to deer and elk winter survival (Cook 2013).
+The increase in forage opportunities is also especially important in winter range where forage can be limiting and generally of low quality.

 The proposed treatments would temporarily remove thermal cover from the stands.
 While there would be a loss of some quality thermal cover, thermal cover is not limiting across the landscape.
 There would also be an increase in quantity and quality of forage within these same stands.
 The loss of thermal cover and increase in forage in the proposed units would likely alter the distribution and use of habitat by deer and elk within the project area.
-Within the thinned units, canopy closure is expected to eventually increase over the next 10 to 15 years to the point in which most forage benefits are lost.
+Within the thinned units, canopy closure is expected to eventually increase over the next 15 to 20 years to the point in which most forage benefits are lost.
 Most of the lost thermal cover characteristics in the stands should be regained in about 15 years.
-Forage benefits within the regeneration harvest units would continue to be realized for approximately 20 years.
+Forage benefits within the gap areas and regeneration harvest unit would continue to be realized for approximately 20 years.